Welcome

 • You are welcome to submit a new application at any time with complete, informative and verifiable documentation.

-Have a good trip!
 Information for visa holders

 • If all the information on your visa label is correct, you are free to travel.
 Please check the information on the label as soon as your passport is returned to you.
 You should let us know immediately if there are any mistakes.